4 in English Language

 What else is there?

-Every year, two students are selected for a project centred around the Holocaust, which involves a trip to Auschwitz and a meeting with Holocaust survivors.
-This trip costs around £50 as we heavily subsidise it.
-There is also potential on the course for a visit to Berlin.
-We also send many students on a range of lectures at Sussex, Brighton and Chichester universities, and there is a trip to London to hear expert historians debate some of the key issues of the course.
+Every year, two students are selected for a Holocaust project, which involves a trip to Auschwitz and a meeting with Holocaust survivors.
+This trip is subsidized and costs around £50.
+There is the potential to visit Berlin, attend a range of lectures at Sussex, Brighton and Chichester Universities, and participate in London based conferences where you will hear expert historians debate the key issues of the course.